bcongdon/WunderSchedule/README.md

 Then, just run `node wunderschedule.js` and something ~~will~~ might happen!

 ## Tags
-`start-date:` - Defines the date/time at which the scheduled task will appear in your todo
+`start-time:` - Defines the time (on due date) at which the scheduled task will appear in your todo

 `list:` - The name of the list you want the task to appear in.
 Defaults to `inbox`.